fresh-eggs/fresh-eggs.github.io/xband_post.md

 ## Bug Hunting
 As mentioned earlier, I had found a few issues but nothing exploitable.
 I wanted to document the areas I explored for anyone looking for a good place to start.

-### Overwritting Function Pointers in the DB
+### Overwriting Function Pointers in the DB
 The XBAND Modem builds a database of stored config information within SRAM.
-Some entries in this DB contain function pointers or contain the address of a routine.
+Some entries in this DB contain function pointers or contain the address of a routine to run when a particular state is reached.

 There are a handful of ServerTalk messages that allow for you to modify DB entries:
 ```